librenms/librenms/INSTALL.md

       </Directory>
     </VirtualHost>

-Don't forget to change 'example.com' to your domain Enable the vhost and restart Apache
+Don't forget to change 'example.com' to your domain, then enable the vhost and restart Apache:

     a2ensite librenms.conf
     a2enmod rewrite